 Brian Gardner, Founder of StudioPress, recognized this problem and as a WordPress veteran, wanted to fix this.

 Enter the Genesis Framework.

 Suddenly developers had something which they could fiddle around with to their heart's content.

-You'll find that plenty of WP influencers, who have a development background will favor this framework.
+You'll find that plenty of WP influencers, who have a development background will favor the Genesis framework.
 It gives them the flexibility and control they need, rather than tying them into what the vendor thought was best.

-Such influencers as Chris Pearson, Darren Rowse (of CopyBlogger fame), Syed Balkhi of WPBeginner and even Matt Mullenweg himself have all given Genesis their seal of approval...so this framework surely has something going on.
+Such influencers as Chris Pearson, Darren Rowse (of CopyBlogger fame), Syed Balkhi of WPBeginner and even Matt Mullenweg himself have all given Genesis their seal of approval...so the Genesis framework surely has something going on.
 Incidentally, we've got plenty of other reviews and roundups of WordPress themes on this page.

 The Genesis Framework provides a secure and SEO-optimized base for those who design and develop websites.

 - custom body post classes for each post,

 - numeric navigation

 which are essential for people like us, who want to be able to fully control what their WordPress theme is doing.